ziggyJ/corda/docs/source/hello-world-running.rst

 Installing our CorDapp
 ----------------------
-We are going to run our CorDapp on the same network we defined last time (Notary, Bank of Breakfast Tea, and Bank of Big Apples).
-Perform the following steps:
+This time, we're going to run our CorDapp on a four-node network.
+It will include the three nodes we defined last time
+- Notary, Bank of Breakfast Tea, and Bank of Big Apples - along with a new node called Bank of Baguettes.

+Create the networking by performing the following steps:

 * Start DemoBench
 * Create a non-validating notary as before
-* When adding the Bank of Breakfast Tea and Bank of Big Apples nodes, also do the following:
+* When adding the Bank of Breakfast Tea, Bank of Big Apples and Bank of Baguettes nodes, do the following:
     * Click ``Add CorDapp``
     * Navigate to the ``build/libs`` folder
     * Select our CorDapp JARs - ``cordapp-contracts-states-0.1.jar`` and ``cordapp-0.1.jar``